caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 # Inferring phylogenies from data

-In the previous chapter we built modeling machinery that allowed us to specify a rate matrix $\mathbf{Q}$ (Equation \@ref(eq:sim-gtr)), and from that derive the matrix $\mathbf{P}(t)$  (Equation \@ref(eq:jc69-prob)) that gives the probability of a particular end state given the starting state and the edge length $t$.
-We used $\mathbf{P}(t)$ in a generative context, to simulate the evolution of a DNA sequence along the edges of a phylogeny.
+In the previous chapter we built modeling machinery that allowed us to specify a rate matrix $\mathbf{Q}$ (Equation \@ref(eq:sim-gtr)), and from that derive the matrix $\mathbf{P}(t)$  (Equation \@ref(eq:jc69-prob)) that gives the probability of a particular end state given the starting state and the branch length $t$.
+We used $\mathbf{P}(t)$ in a generative context, to simulate the evolution of a DNA sequence along the branches of a phylogeny.

-We will now turn to using the same statistical framework for what may initially seem to be a very different task -- phylogenetic inference, where we infer the topology and edge lengths of a phylogeny from character data (DNA sequences, in this case).
+We will now turn to using the same statistical framework for what may initially seem to be a very different task -- phylogenetic inference, where we infer the topology and branch lengths of a phylogeny from character data (DNA sequences, in this case).
 But these tasks are similar conceptually.
-The basic intuition is that you can infer a phylogeny by looking for the topology and edge lengths that are most probable to generate the observed data [@Felsenstein:1981vk].
+The basic intuition is that you can infer a phylogeny by looking for the topology and branch lengths that are most probable to generate the observed data [@Felsenstein:1981vk].

 This relationship between simulation and inference is widely used in a variety of fields.
 The probability of the observed data given a hypothesis is referred to as the Likelihood.
 Searching for the most likely hypothesis is referred to as Maximum Likelihood (ML).